gwax/www-gwax/posts/2005/12/blizzard-not-the-best-crack-dealer.rst

 -  There's a level cap of 20 - this is the real killer; I'm only just barely into the game; I can't get a mount and I can't reasonably do any PvP stuff.
-If they had made the level cap 40, I'd get a taste of all of those things and then probably be acheing to be able to play for 20 more levels and max my character but instead they've just pissed me off a whole bunch.
+If they had made the level cap 40, I'd get a taste of all of those things and then probably be aching to be able to play for 20 more levels and max my character but instead they've just pissed me off a whole bunch.

-So Blizzard, take note, if you overly cripple a trial version, it'll turn people off, not attrack them.
+So Blizzard, take note, if you overly cripple a trial version, it'll turn people off, not attract them.
 At this point, I'm pretty much on the edge as far as WoW is concerned, the level cap was a real buzz-kill.
 Hmm, we could probably reverse the metaphor and draw conclusions about how to best sell crack: give out free samples that are just below your